-There is a Register of Interests in which Governors must enter any pecuniary and non-pecuniary interests that might create a conflict of interest.
+There is a Register of Interests which records any pecuniary and non-pecuniary interests declared by Governors that might create a conflict of interest.
 It also records 'nil' returns.
+It is the responsibility of each governor to update their register entry if their interests change following initial completion at induction and on an annual basis.
+A pro forma is available from the Trust Secretary.
 Failure to declare interests may result in removal from the Council of Governors.